Who we are and how we serve insurers, agents and Washington state residents.

 Read on for more info about the property inspection process.
 Learn more about WSRB here.

-Occasionally, WSRB may inspect a building that hasn’t been inspected for five or more years, even if we haven’t received a request.
-We want to ensure our data is accurate and up-to-date, especially for buildings with automatic fire sprinkler systems.
+In addition, WSRB may inspect a building that hasn’t been inspected for 5+ years, even if we haven’t received a request.
+We want to ensure our data is up-to-date, especially for buildings with automatic fire sprinkler systems.

 The exact inspection process depends on the building.
 But the focus is always the same: to understand the physical structure and its risk from a property insurance standpoint.